camillabrigandi/ADM-HW5/README.md

 *
 *

-This repository contains the submission of Group #9 of the fifth homework for the course "Algorithmic Methods of Data Mining", Academic year 2023–2024.
+This repository contains the submission of Group #9 of the fifth homework for the course "Algorithmic Methods of Data Mining", Academic year 2023–2024. <br>
+Please, note that functions for the backend and frontend are stored into separated files.
+Please, refer to the contents table below: <br>

 ## Contents